 Not only has our land benefited from these naturally restorative measures, it has produced an extra virgin olive oil with exceptional texture and flavor.

 Our olive groves are our garden.
 Each tree has its own story, and the passage of the seasons can be traced on the lines of its bark.
-We tend to each of our olive groves with love and pride, helping our trees continue to grow healthy and strong.
+We tend to each of our olive groves with love and pride, helping our trees grow healthy and strong.

 To do this, we combine the millenary agricultural traditions of our territory with modern, technological innovations.

-For example, our solar well integrates with data analysis so that we are able to have the conserve amount of water flowing to our groves, preventing water-waste.
+For example, our solar well integrates with data analysis so that we are able to conserve amount of water flowing to our groves, preventing water-waste.

 We work with FieldView which, through GIS technology, allows us to monitor each section of the land.
 As while some areas are naturally more arid and thus need more hydration, the soil in other sections of the groves is able to retain moisture.
 Using this technology helps us to manage resources sustainably and effectively.

 We also work with Elaisian to prevent any potential risks to our beloved olive trees.
 This technology allows us to closely monitor temperature, weather patterns, ice, rain, and potential pests, so that we can quickly make changes if the health of our trees is in danger.